The best tablets of 2021 | CNN Underscored

 The $599 iPad Air sits in the middle of the iPad lineup with a modern design and really fast processing speeds.
 It goes a step beyond the entry-level iPad or the Mini, and really is a consumer-level Pro model.
 It sticks with a Touch ID in the power button, but has minimal bezels and supports all the core accessories.

-The iPad Mini 5 still serves a niche as an ultra-portable yet powerful iPad, but with 7.9-inch screen size, the iPhone 11 Pro Max is closing in from behind.
+The iPad Mini 5 still serves a niche as an ultra-portable yet powerful iPad, but with a 7.9-inch screen size, the iPhone 11 Pro Max is closing in from behind.
 It’s a packed device that runs iPadOS 13 really well and, even on a tighter display, supports considerable multitasking.
 We just think for most people, the iPhone might be serving most of the use cases and opting for the seventh-generation iPad will give you more versatility and, ultimately, more bang for your buck.

 Fire HD 10 (starting at $149.99; amazon.com)